What is lumbar microdiscectomy?

 - Tear of the thin membrane that covers the nerves in your spine

-Most people make a good recovery from surgery and are able to return to normal activities.
+Following a lumbar microdisectomy, most people will make a good recovery and are able to return to their normal daily life.